How Stock Prices Are Determined

 The stock price fluctuations—when stocks become overvalued or undervalued—arise in the secondary market.
 Once a company has raised capital from investors, it is those investors, or partial owners, buying and selling among themselves that determine the current market value of a trade.

-The potential buyers announce a price at which they would be willing to pay, known as the "bid."
-The potential sellers announce a price at which they would be willing to sell, known as the "ask."
+The potential buyers announce a price they would be willing to pay, known as the "bid."
+The potential sellers announce a price they would be willing to sell, known as the "ask."
 A market maker in the middle works to create liquidity by facilitating trades between the two parties.

 Put simply, the ask and bid determine stock price.
 When a buyer and seller come together, a trade is executed, and the price at which the trade occurred becomes the quoted market value.
 That's the number you see splashed across television ticker tapes, internet financial portals, and brokerage account pages.